thottiamrp/modernweb-2019dec9/Labs/Ch07-JS/2conditionals/README.md

     let stringOne = '1';
     ```

-1. Think about the output will be for these two statements.
+1. Think about the ouput will be for these two statements.
 Add these to your code and run - is it as you expect?
     ```javascript
     console.log('double ==', numOne == stringOne);
     console.log('triple ===', numOne === stringOne);